Nottinghamshire Blood Bikes © 2020

 For those with a qualification gained via the Armed Forces, we may be able to accept that too, although it must have been obtained within the last 10 years.

-So I can do more than just drive?
+Can I do more than "just" drive?

 In fact, we encourage it.

 Drivers (and riders) would certainly benefit from more of an understanding of the role of controller, and it's a great way of introducing yourself to the work we undertake for the NHS.

 Additionally, we ask ALL volunteers to play a part in our fundraising activities.
 So, even whilst on duty, you might be requested to attend an event for a while, so we can display our vehicles to the public.

 How often must I volunteer?

 This is actually very important...

 Whilst we don't stipulate an absolute requirement (such as X shifts per month), we do insist that volunteers understand they are not merely joining us to add to our numbers, but to actively engage in the process of "doing the job".